 Bees are a vital part of our world and they are facing an alarming decline.
 They are responsible for the pollination of approximately 30 percent of our food crops and 90 percent of our wild plants – the prospect of a world without bees is a terrifying one.

-At Flow, we love bees, and World Bee Day is an excellent excuse to look at ways that we can all take small steps toward big impact for pollinators.
+At Flow, we love bees, and love looking at ways we can all take small steps toward big impact for pollinators.

 STEP 1: Put the sprays away!

 Ok, garden pests are frustrating, but did you know that pesticides are recognized as one of the leading threats to pollinators worldwide?
 Pesticides are neurotoxic to bees and other insects and can have a devastating impact on local garden pollinators.

 So how can we control pests without toxic sprays?
 Garden pesticides can be replaced with natural alternatives such as garlic, onion or salt spray, soap & orange citrus oil or even chili or pepper spray.
 There are loads of great DIY natural pesticide recipes online.
 Remember even natural sprays can harm pollinators so make sure to only use them outside of foraging hours.

 Companion planting is a great way to naturally discourage insects from eating your prized plants and attract predatory insects to munch those which are munching.

 Check out our blog on minimizing the use of pesticides in your garden.